 Georgia - Norway 91-66 Beka Burjanadze (203-PF-94) leads Georgia over Norway at the U18 European Championship in Division B. He erupted with 23 points and 14 rebounds in a 91:66 win at the Classification Round for 17th to 22nd Place.
 Georgia improved to 2-0 record, while Norway fell at 0-2.
 Georgia started well and reached 23:16 after the first period.
 They added 26-16 in the second frame for 49:32 halftime advantage.
 Beka Burjanadze scored for 51:37 and Ramishvili later brought 62:39.
 Tomaradze nailed three to close the period at 68:47 and then Georgia easily led the game to the victory.
 Ramishvili Nika posted 17 points and Giorgi Tsirekidze (202-C-94) added 16.
 Valeri Kvantaliani (202-PF-94) delivered 9 points in the winning effort.
 Fjaerestad Espen scored 14 points in defeat, while Seach Nicholas and Blatancic Nikola had 10 each.

-FIBA U18 European Championship postponed indefinitely - 8 days ago
+FIBA U18 European Championship 2016 new dates confirmed - 25 days ago

 follow us on

 The Executive Committee of FIBA Europe has decided that the FIBA U18 European Championship 2016 that could not be played this summer will now be staged in Samsun, Turkey, from 16-22 December 2016.
 Initially set to take place in the northern Turkish city from 30 July to 7 August, player welfare was made the utmost priority given the unrest in the country at the time, and the tournament was postponed indefinitely [read more]